 CherCares is the culmination of the artist’s life-long commitment to help improve the quality of life for those in need.

-Free The Wild has many critically important projects currently underway and, in order to have them succeed, they need both corporate and public support and regular donations.
+Free The Wild has many critically important projects currently underway.
+To succeed, they need both corporate and public support and regular donations.
 Seven lions and a tiger are on death row in Ukraine with their dilapidated zoo homes on the brink of collapse.
 Lucy the Elephant in Edmonton Valley Zoo has spent four decades breathing the icy Canadian air and most of that time, completely alone.
 Bua Noi sits in a glass box on the roof of a city mall with nothing but a TV to keep her company, along with dozens of other primates, small mammals, birds and reptiles.
-A politically-sensitive case is developing in South-East Asia involving a large number of elephants in distress that urgently need food, water and a long-term home.
+A politically-sensitive case in South-East Asia involves many distressed elephants that urgently need food, water and a long-term home.

-Improving these animals lives and saving them from the brink of death is Free The Wild’s top priority.
+Free The Wild’s top priority is improving these animals’ lives and saving them from the brink of death.
 The support you can give will make a difference.